HNoodles/SimpleFileSystem/README.md

         - This work is the same as the one in `read`: `skipBlocks` and `remainder`.
       - How will you know if you need a new block?
         - When meeting empty blocks during the loop, we can call `allocate_free_block` to get a free block assigned.
-        - No matter the empty block is in direct array or indirect block.
+        - It is the same no matter the empty block is in direct array or indirect block.
       - How will you manage allocating a new block if you need another one?
         - We can simply loop over the `bitMap` vector we maintained and find the first index marked as `FREE`.
 That block can be the new block.
         - Before returning the index, the element should be set to `OCCUPIED`.